rohiitgitam014/To-Predict-the-fare-amount-of-future-rides-using-regression-analysis/README.md

 PCA (Principal Component Analysis): Dimensionality reduction was applied to simplify the feature set.
 Modeling: A RandomForestRegressor was used to predict the fare amount.
 Model Evaluation:
-The model performed well, achieving an R² score of 94% on the training set and 93% on the test set.
+The model performed well, achieving an R-squared score of 94% on the training set and 93% on the test set.